 Community Accountability Council

-In Fall 2021, the Office of Student Rights & Responsibilities will be adding a residential student conduct board into our informal Agreed Resolution process.
+In Fall 2021, the Office of Student Rights & Responsibilities added a residential student conduct board into our informal Agreed Resolution process.
 This is being done with the intention of bringing more restorative practices into our adjudication process by helping our community members see the impact their actions have on the community around them.
 To do this, we need student voices at the table.

 Purpose of the Community Accountability Council:

 - Promote a culture of integrity, caring, and collective responsibility on campus in regards to student conduct violations;

 - Center student voices in Student Rights & Responsibilities adjudication processes; and